ShiChen28/HP-MIA/HP-MIA/README.md

 The target model and shadow model will be stored in `target_shadow` folder.
 100 well-trained reference models for Purchase100 are stored in `ref_purchase` folder.

 In addtion, `attack_exp_purchase.ipynb` tested our Two-stage HP-MIA on Purchaser100.
-As a reference, we show the results of the calibrated attack (C-Loss) without using membership exclusion.
+As a contrast, we show the results of the calibrated attack (C-Loss) without using membership exclusion.

 ## Test on your own datasets/models